functionalscript/nanvm/notes/bytecode.md

 – to get insights on promising areas of improvements (to increase speed and then to reduce memory footprint – without sacrificing speed).

+Our bytecode is stack-based (as opposite to register-based).

+“Bytecode” instructions are placed in one continuous array.
+The interpreter maintains an instruction pointer (IP) index in the bytecode array.
+“Call”, "return" and “jump” instructions operate on the IP value explicitly, while after execution of other instructions the interpreter moves the IP to proceed to the next instruction implicitly.

-“Bytecode” instructions are placed in one continuous array – not necessarily an array of bytes.
+The bytecode array is not necessarily an array of bytes.
 We might get performance benefits from using a 2-byte or 4-byte or 8-byte instruction word.

-We plan to use the 8-byte instruction word model because some instructions contain pointers.
-With that mode an instruction that does not contain a pointer has an extra in-instruction space that might be used for optimizations (more on that below).
+One option is to use the 8-byte instruction word model because some instructions might contain pointers.
+In that model an instruction that does not contain a pointer has an extra in-instruction space that might be used for optimizations (more on that below).

-The interpreter maintains an instruction pointer (IP) index in the bytecode array.
-“Call”, "return" and “jump” instructions operate on the IP value, while after execution of other instructions the interpreter increments the IP to proceed to the next instruction.
+Another option is - let's avoid storing pointers in bytecode instructions since that makes bytecode less persistent.
+Consider a model when a NaNVM engine loads a compound to evaluate - starting from a root object.
+Upon loading, the engine pushes that one and only root object pointer to the stack, then executes immediate bytecode off that initial VM state (akin to execution of “main”).
+In this scheme, the bytecode does not need to have any pointers in it: the “main” function analogue can rely on the root object at the top of the stack, and any pointers used in the process are produced dynamically (stored on the stack) – and thus should not be in the bytecode.
+One benefit on that pointer-less bytecode strategy is - in absence of pointers, a hash of a compiled bytecode snippet is akin to a hash of any other content-addressable data.

+If we proceed with this pointer-less strategy, we should stick with a variable-length bytecode scheme most likely.
+In that scheme the VM starts interpreting an instruction from its first byte, deciding on what of following bytes belong to the same instruction (moving the IP accordingly).
+That scheme yields a more compact and platform-independent bytecode (compared with longer-word fixed-size instruction schemes).

 There are two different kinds of call instructions: bytecode function calls and native function calls.
 Native functions, in turn, are either interpreter’s “intrinsics” or foreign functions implemented